Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Abstract

 \section{Abstract}

-One-shot devices are product or equipment that can be used only once, so they get destroyed when tested.
-However, the destructiveness assumption may not be necessary in many practical applications such as assessing the effect of temperature on some electronic components, yielding to the so called non-destructive one-shot devices.
-Further, one-shot devices generally have large mean lifetime to failure, and so accelerated life tests (ALTs) must be performed for inference.
-The step-stress ALT shorten the lifetime of the products by increasing the stress level at which units are subjected to progressively at pre-specified times.
-Then, the non-destructive devices are tested at certain inspection times and surviving units can continue within the experiment providing extra information.
-Classical estimation methods based on the maximum likelihood estimator (MLE) enjoy suitable asymptotic properties but they lack of robustness.
-In this paper, we develop robust inferential methods for non-destructive one-shot devices based on the popular density power divergence (DPD) for estimating and testing under the step-stress model with Weibull lifetime distributions.
-We theoretically and empirically examine the asymptotic and robustness properties of the minimum DPD estimators and Wald-type test statistics based on them.
-Moreover, we develop robust estimators and confidence intervals for some important lifetime characteristics, namely reliability at certain mission times, distribution quantiles and mean lifetime of a device.
-Finally, we analyze the effect of temperature in three electronic components, solar lights, medium power silicon bipolar transistors and LED lights using real data arising from an step-stress ALT.
+Many modern products exhibit high reliability under normal operating conditions.
+Conducting life tests under these conditions may result in very few observed failures, insufficient for accurate inferences.
+Instead, accelerated life tests (ALTs) must be performed.
+One of the most popular ALT designs is the step-stress test, which shortens the product's lifetime by progressively increasing the stress level at which units are subjected to at some pre-specified times.
+Classical estimation methods based on the maximum likelihood estimator (MLE) enjoy suitable asymptotic properties but they lack robustness.
+That is, data contaminationcan significantly impact the statistical analysis.
+In this paper, we develop robust inferential methods for highly reliable devices based on the density power divergence (DPD) for estimating and testing under the step-stress model with intermittent monitoring and Weibull lifetime distributions.
+We theoretically and empirically examine asymptotic and robustness properties of the minimum DPD estimators and associated Wald-type test statistics.
+Moreover, we develop robust estimators and confidence intervals for some important lifetime characteristics.
+The effect of temperature in solar lights, medium power silicon bipolar transistors and LED lights using real data arising from an step-stress ALT is analyzed applying the robust methods proposed.